pchiorean/Indentz/docs/README.md

 Adds a label with the page aspect ratio, on the slug of each page, on the **info** layer.

 #### **`LabelsCleanup`**
-Sometimes items that have a script label attached are reused, which may create problems later.
-The script deletes the labels of the selected items or all items in the document if nothing is selected.
+Sometimes objects that have a script label attached are reused, which may create problems later.
+The script deletes the labels of the selected objects or all objects in the document if nothing is selected.

 #### **`QR`** <small>F9</small>
 Adds a QR code on each spread of the active document or to separate PDF files.